 Moreover, living below your means doesn’t mean living a miserable life.
 It simply means saving some amount (here and there) when it’s not necessary to spend.

-For example, if you’re not earning in lakhs, maybe you can have a Motorola phone instead of iPhone X. Further, instead of dining out every day, you might wanna dine with your friends only two or three times a week.
+For example, if you’re not earning lakhs, maybe you can have a Motorola phone instead of an iPhone.
+Further, instead of dining out every day, you might wanna dine with your friends only two or three times a week.
 Also, instead of buying a new car on EMI, maybe you can opt for an Ola share or uber pool.

 Final Note: Don’t forget the emergency fund

-It’s always advisable to have an emergency fund… like next 6 month expenses or more.
+It’s always advisable to have an emergency fund… like the next 6 months expenses or more.

 Investing in stocks or any other financial assets has little risk associated with them.
 An emergency fund will help you take care of any unexpected expenses.
 Further, it can also act as your freedom.
-If you don’t have an emergency fund and you’re fully invested with no savings in the bank, you’ll have very less freedom to take immediate actions.
+If you don’t have an emergency fund and you’re fully invested with no savings in the bank, you’ll have very little freedom to take immediate action.

 There is no correct answer to the right amount to invest.
 The best answer is that the higher you invest, the better it is.
 Most people invest 10% of their earnings (as a thumb rule).

-Nevertheless, a better alternative is to start with the percentage you’re comfortable to invest and then keep increasing the amount.
+Nevertheless, a better alternative is to start with the percentage you’re comfortable investing in and then keep increasing the amount.
 Always invest the highest amount that you can afford to invest.
 Here, time and increasing contribution amount will help you build great wealth to secure your future.